 WordPress takes care of 80-90% of (the mechanics of) search engine optimisation (SEO)

 – Matt Cutts – Head of Google’s Webspam Team

-WordPress also offers a built-in registration system.
+It also offers a built-in registration system.
 This gives you the option of only allowing registered individuals with profiles to leave comments on your blog.
 You also have the opportunity to block non registered users from leaving comments.

-WordPress also supports RSS.
+And also supports RSS.
 A simple method of allowing your visitors to subscribe and read your blog articles on all their devices via the many free RSS readers available.

 Spam protection is also including along with an integrated blacklist to manage and eradicate spam comments on your blog.
 As is trackback which notify’s you of anyone who links back to your site, as well as Pingback, which creates a comment if you link to a different blogs post or article.

-WordPress Lets You Own Your Own Content
+WordPress Lets You OWN Your Website